 Susan Lauscher, Board Member

 Susan comes to the FRCP Board with a wealth of board experience, including the Chamber Music Conference of the East and Composers' Forum, a non-profit animal rescue organization, and the Board of the Scotch Pines Homeowners' Association.
 Susan has played the cello for many years, including cello lessons and chamber music coaching at the Eastman School of Music.
 She played in orchestras in the Washington, DC area until she decided to focus exclusively on playing chamber music.
 She was a participant in the Chamber Music Conference of the East in Bennington, VT for 30 years.
-She is a Senior Attorney at The Nature Conservancy, with expertise in government funding and intellectual property law.
 Having spent her life until 2010 on the East Coast, Susan happily resides in Fort Collins with two rescue cats and three rescue dogs.